Experiments & Projects

 No, at this time we do not offer any wholesale pricing.
 Some discounts are available for buying large quantities of an item; you'll see these discounts on our product pages and in your shopping cart when you add large quantities of a discounted item.

 We have special offers going on all the time!
-The best way to find out about these sales is to sign up for our e-mail newsletter.
+The best way to find out about these sales is to sign up for our e-mails.
 You can sign up anytime.

 Enjoy savings each month when you sign up for our emails.
 Get an email every month with our current special subscriber offers: discounts, free shipping, and more!
 This is the best way to be kept up-to-date on Home Science Tools sales.
 You can also save on all the items in our Sale category —go there now to see what new items are available at a marked-down price!"